 Adenoids are similar to tonsils in that they can cause painful symptoms if they become enlarged or infected.
-Adenoids are made up of lymph tissue that is located in the space above the soft roof of the mouth.
+Adenoids are made up of lymph tissue that is located in the space behind the nose.
 Unlike tonsils, they are not visible by looking in your nose or throat with a light.
 To diagnose adenoiditis a physician will ask about your symptoms and view the adenoids through a small endoscope.
 Depending on the severity of inflammation and symptoms a doctor will recommend treatment ranging from antibiotics to adenoid removal.
 Adenoid removal surgery, called an adenoidectomy, is an outpatient procedure.
 Typically patients can return to normal activities within 1-2 weeks.
 Learn more about adenoidectomy post-operative instructions.

 Some of the symptoms associated with adenoid enlargement include noisy breathing, snoring, nasal speech and sleep problems.
 The symptoms of adenoiditis may resemble other medical conditions, so it is important to consult a trained physician to properly diagnose any problems you may be experiencing.

 Oftentimes an adenoidectomy and tonsillectomy are performed together.
 If you are experiencing symptoms of adenoid or tonsil inflammation and are interested in learning more about the adenoidectomy procedure, contact Northeast Georgia ENT today.
 Our experienced physicians perform adult and pediatric adenoidectomies.
 We are dedicated to the health of you and your loved ones.